Asilvorcarp/Auto-Fill-Verification-Code-Box-of-ZJU/README.md

 ​

-Future: I would like to include http://my.zju.edu.cn/ oneday, whose code is much harder to recognize.
+Future: I would like to include http://my.zju.edu.cn/ oneday, whose code is harder (but possible) to recognize.

-Way to realize: Control the web as a Tampermonkey script.
+Realization method: Control the web as a Tampermonkey script.